 In Tennessee, a DUI is on your driving record forever, and in Florida, you are looking at 75 years before it drops off.
 While these are extremes, a citation will generally stay on your driving record for three to seven years before dropping off.

-Regarding your insurance premium, you can expect to pay higher rates until the ticket drops off your record.
-However, more severe violations such as a DUI or reckless driving ticket will impact your insurance rates for much longer.
+Regarding your insurance premium, you can expect to pay higher rates until the ticket is removed from your record.
+However, more severe violations, such as a DUI or reckless driving ticket, will impact your insurance rates for much longer.

 A DUI in California will stay on your driving record and impact your insurance rates for up to 10 years.
 While you may not be surcharged for a decade, under state law, your insurer cannot offer a safe driver discount until 10 years have passed.